LTV Syllabus

 - Jeff Bussgang | Entering StartUpLand Chapter 3: The Business Development Manager

-would you make to the sales and product organizations?
+- For each go-to-market strategy, what changes – if any – would you make to the sales and product organizations?

 CLASS 7.
 ALLSPICE